PaperMC/docs/docs/paper/dev/api/component-api/intro.md

 :::tip

-MiniMessage has a [WebViewer](https://webui.advntr.dev/) which is useful for constructing more complicated components and seeing the results in real time
+MiniMessage has a [web viewer](https://webui.advntr.dev/), which is useful for constructing more complicated components and seeing the results in real time.

 :::

 ## JSON Format

 Components can be serialized and deserialized from a standard JSON format.
-This format is used in vanilla in various commands which accept component arguments like `/tellraw`.
+This format is used in Vanilla in various commands which accept component arguments like `/tellraw`.
 Below is a simple example of this format.

 ```json